 This prospectus supplement and the accompanying prospectus are part of a registration statement on Form S-3 that we filed with the Securities and Exchange Commission, or SEC, using a "shelf" registration process.
 This prospectus supplement is a supplement to the accompanying prospectus that is also a part of this document.
 In the accompanying prospectus, we provide you with a general description of the securities we may offer from time to time under our shelf registration statement.
-This prospectus supplement contains specific information about us and the terms on which we are offering and selling shares of our common stock pursuant to the equity distribution agreement.
+This prospectus supplement contains specific information about us and the terms on which we are offering and selling shares of our common stock.
 Both this prospectus supplement and the accompanying prospectus include or incorporate by reference important information about us, our common stock, our debt securities and other information you should know before investing.
 This prospectus supplement also adds, updates, and changes information contained in the accompanying prospectus.
-To the extent that any statement made in this prospectus supplement is inconsistent with statements made in the accompanying prospectus, the statements made in the accompanying prospectus will be deemed modified or superseded by those made in this prospectus supplement.
+To the extent that any statement made in this prospectus supplement is inconsistent with statements made in the accompanying prospectus will be deemed modified or superseded by those made in this prospectus supplement.
 Before you purchase shares of our common stock, you should carefully read this prospectus supplement, the accompanying prospectus and the registration statement, together with the documents incorporated by reference in this prospectus supplement and the accompanying prospectus.